Pular para conteúdo

 99.5341

-MaturityDate DISpread
+BondType MaturityDate DISpread

-Business Days Tools (Brazilian holidays are automatically considered)
+Business Days Tools (Brazilian holidays automatically considered)

 >>> from pyield import bday